armory/docs/content/en/scale-agent/install/_index.md

 ### Networking requirements

-Communication from the Agent service to the Clouddriver plugin occurs over gRPC port 9091.
-Communication between the service and the plugin must be `http/2`. `http/1.1` is *not* compatible and causes communication issues between the Agent service and Clouddriver plugin.
+Communication from the Armory Agent service to the Clouddriver plugin occurs over gRPC port 9091.
+Communication between the service and the plugin must be `http/2`. `http/1.1` is *not* compatible and causes communication issues between the Armory Agent service and Clouddriver plugin.

-Consult the {{< linkWithTitle "agent-k8s-clustering.md" >}} page for details on how the Agent plugin communicates with Clouddriver instances in Kubernetes.
+Consult the {{< linkWithTitle "agent-k8s-clustering.md" >}} page for details on how the Armory Agent plugin communicates with Clouddriver instances in Kubernetes.

 ### Compatibility matrix